This course is designed to give you the additional skills and knowledge to work with young people aged 11-18.

 This course runs for 12 sessions either fortnightly on a weekday or one weekend per month – dates to be announced – To register your interest in this course without obligation, please click here.

-This Level 5 Specialist Advanced Diploma is aimed at qualified counsellors (and those about to qualify) interested in developing and expanding their current practice to effectively counsel young people.
+This Advanced Specialist Diploma is aimed at qualified counsellors (and those about to qualify) interested in developing and expanding their current practice to effectively counsel young people.

-It is possible to start this course after the first year of your Level 4 Advanced Diploma in Counselling.
+It is possible to start this course after the first year of your Advanced Diploma in Counselling – NCS Accred (Level 4 equivalent).

 Heartwood’s theoretical approach presented on the course is Integrative and Holistic.
 We will look at integrating models, techniques, theories and a range of modalities that suit the individual client.
 Whilst working on developing relationship skills which will aid therapeutic work.